 The Master of Arts in Educational Leadership, Professional Learning Community is designed for a team of educational leaders who are motivated to create a learning community that shares a common vision, is committed to enhancing its professional practice and collaborates in thinking and learning about professional practice.
 This group will identify a set of values that will make the learning experience mutually successful, and embrace collegiality as a tool to enhance professional effectiveness to increase student learning and improve the services their educational systems provide.

-This program is for students actively enrolled in, or recent graduates of a California Teacher Credential (CTC) approved School District or County Office of Education, Administrative Services Tier I and/or Tier II Credential program.
+It is for students actively enrolled in, or recent graduates of, a California Teacher Credential (CTC) approved School District or County Office of Education, Administrative Services Credential program.
 Candidates may be admitted to the program while completing a CTC approved partner program, however they may not apply for degree completion until the entire MA Educational Leadership is completed, including those courses taken through a District or County Office of Education.

 You must satisfactorily fulfill one of the following admission options.
 Specific program admission requirements must also be met.

 A 3.0 GPA calculated over the most recent 30 graded semester (45 quarter) credits completed in either a baccalaureate or post baccalaureate program, including credits earned toward a credential.